 - Referring to a client who has competed in endurance sports as “skinny fat.”

 - 71 percent of clients reported feeling unworthy, discouraged, and that they should not be at the gym.

-- 68 percent of clients of clients reported this shaming left them feeling vulnerable and like the gym was not a safe place for them.
+- 68 percent of clients reported this shaming left them feeling vulnerable and like the gym was not a safe place for them.

 2. Not Relating to the Client’s Situation

 Some of the reported examples: